SurachanLiao/introPython/1_Get_Started_with_Python/README.md

 The terminal is an interface that lets you access the command line.
 This is simply the browsing through computer without having an animated interface.

 Common and useful comnands
-- cd : takes a directory name as an argument, and switches into that directory.
+- cd  : (change directory) takes a directory name as an argument, and switches into that directory.
-- ls : lists all files and directories in the working directory These two commands are nessesary for this lesson.
+- ls  : (list) lists all files and directories in the working directory
+- pwd : (print working directory) It shows the current location or directory.
+These two commands are nessesary for this lesson.

 ### For Windows